 with the power of our Lord Jesus Christ,

 The judgment on the believer out of fellowship will come from the authority of Christ.

 deliver such a one to Satan for the destruction of the flesh,

-The act that the congregation duly assembled was to do was to deliver the incestuous believer over to physical death.
-The word “deliver” is a strong word in the Greek conveying the idea of a judicial sentence – the handing over for discipline.
+The act that the congregation duly assembled was to deliver the incestuous believer over to physical death.
+The word “deliver” is a strong word in Greek conveying the idea of a judicial sentence – the handing over for discipline.

 There is a sin unto physical death (Acts 5—Ananias and Sapphira; 2 Co 11:7; 1 Jn 5:16).
-This is not destruction of the being but of the body.
-The sin unto death is not a specific sin nor does it come from individual acts of sin but from continued, willful, negative volition towards God over a protracted period of time.
+This is not the destruction of the being but the body.
+The sin unto death is not a specific sin, nor does it come from individual acts of sin but continued, willful, negative volition towards God over a protracted period of time.

 that his spirit may be saved in the day of the Lord Jesus.

 All discipline of a believer in the Bible is remedial.
 The purpose is restoration, not punishment.
 The “spirit” of this believer will go to heaven, but his body will die if he does not repent.
 God will resurrect even his body eventually.
 Satan cannot touch the soul of the believer, but he can kill the body.
 Even after God takes a believer home prematurely, God will save his body when Christ comes again.